moonsoo-choi/moonsoo-choi.github.io/onelightenment.md

 ### Pre-2020s
 - (Unknown) "For sale: Baby shoes.
 Never worn."
 	* Popularly attributed to Ernest Hemingway, but the exact attribution is unknown.

+- Everything is a social construct! (joke among sociologists)

+- (Homeomorphism) https://en.wikipedia.org/wiki/Homeomorphism.
+A coffee mug and a donut are, homeomorphically, the same!
+	* A mind-blowing realization I had in real analysis class.